pguerin3/cwmrc/README.md

 There is also a built-in application launcher, but also it's easy to add 3rd-party lanchers and status bars.

-## Screenshots of floating windows that are tiled windows
+## Screenshots of floating windows that are tiled

 To create a few terminal windows, use alt+cntrl+enter for each terminal.
 Then alt+cntrl+minus to tile.